Common murre: Recreational disturbance

 Nesting common murres are prone to two main sources of recreational disturbance: rock-climbing and birdwatching.
 Sea cliffs are a paradise for climbers as well as birds; a small island like Lundy has over 1000 described climbing routes.
 To minimise disturbance, some cliffs are subject to seasonal climbing bans.

 Birdwatching has conflicting effects on common murres.
 Birdwatchers petitioned the UK government to introduce the Sea Birds Preservation Act 1869.
 This act was designed to reduce the effects of shooting and egg collecting during the breeding season.
 Current concerns include managing the effect of visitor numbers at wildlife reserves.
 Common murres have been shown to be sensitive to visitor numbers.

 Seabirds as indicators of marine health

 When common murres are feeding their young, they return with one fish at a time.
 The provisioning time relates to the distance of the feeding areas from the colony and the numbers of available fish.
 There is a strong non-linear relationship between fish density and colony attendance during chick-rearing.

 As a food source

 In areas such as Newfoundland and Labrador, the birds, along with the related thick-billed murre, are referred to as 'turrs' or 'tuirs', and are consumed.
 The meat is dark and quite oily, due to the birds' diet of fish.
 Eggs have also been harvested.
 Eggers from San Francisco took almost half a million eggs a year from the Farallon Islands in the mid-19th century to feed the growing city.

+Mass mortality in global warming

+A 2024 study in the journal Science has reported that an extreme marine heatwave has killed approximately half of Alaska's Common murre.
+Between the 7-year period before (2008–2014) and after (2016–2022) the heatwave, murre numbers plummeted 52 to 78% at 13 colonies, lost 4.00 million common murres, which is the largest documented wildlife mortality event in the modern era.
+No evidence of recovery has yet been observed.